PaystackOSS/plugin-give/README.md

 * [Paystack Helpdesk](https://paystack.com/help)

 ## Support
-This repository is not suitable for general Paystack support.
-Please use the issue tracker for bug reports and feature requests directly related to this plugin.
-For general support, you can reach out by
+ For bug reports and feature requests directly related to this plugin, please use the [issue tracker](https://wordpress.org/support/plugin/paystack-for-give/issues).

-* sending a message from [our website](https://paystack.com/contact).
+ For general support or questions about your Paystack account, you can reach out by sending a message from [our website](https://paystack.com/contact).

-* posting an issues on the plugin [support forum](https://wordpress.org/support/plugin/paystack-for-give).
+## Community
+If you are a developer, please join our Developer Community on [Slack](https://slack.paystack.com).

 ## Contributing to Paystack Payment for Give